Classic Pesto alla Genovese

 Calories: 129kcal

-Pesto alla Genovese is the classic basil pesto made with pine nuts, garlic, a hard cheese like Parmesan, and olive oil.
+This Basil Pistachio Pesto is a basil pesto made with pistachios, garlic, a hard cheese like Parmesan, and olive oil.
 Use it as a pasta sauce, a pizza base, or to add herbal flavor to eggs or sandwiches.

 Print Recipe